skn3/forme/README.md

 - `input.next()` - allows the form to go forwards a page.
 This will alter the type/value of the input.
 - `input.reset()` - resets the form and goes to the first page.
 This will alter the type/value of the input.
 - `input.submit()` - doesn't currently perform any special action.
 This will alter the type/value of the input.
+- `input.rerun()` - fully submits the form and then restarts if valid.

 When creating a single form with multiple pages we use `form.page('pageName')`.
 This will return a page object in which we can chain further API calls.
 We can do most things with this page, including: inputs, build handlers, validation handlers, submit handlers and more.